10 Fun Facts About Benjamin Franklin

 9. Franklin followed up his kite flying experiment with other inquiries into the nature and uses of electricity.
 He had to come up with a vocabulary to describe his findings.
 He coined several terms still in use today, such as lightning rod, positive and negative charges, battery, conductor, condenser and armature.

-10. Ben Franklin was an advocate for paper money during his lifetime when coins were the norm.
+10. Benjamin Franklin was an advocate for paper money during his lifetime when coins were the norm.
 He wrote letters, essays and pamphlets promoting the cause of paper money.
 He even designed and printed money for individual colonies during the Revolutionary War.
 At the 1787 Continental Congress, which Franklin attended, members of the new federal government took the power to issue currency from the states so they could print money that was good throughout the country.
 Fittingly, Franklin's likeness now graces the U.S. $100 bill.